Русский

 Gradually, particles lacking optical transparency accumulate in the thickness of the vitreous body.
 It is them that patients with vitreous destruction consider “flying spots.”
 In some cases, particles mechanically irritate the retinal receptors, which is perceived as bursts of bright sparks, flashing lightning before the eyes.

-Symptoms of vitreous destruction and prognosis for the disease When the vitreous body is destroyed, particles lacking optical transparency accumulate in its thickness.
+When the vitreous body is destroyed, particles lacking optical transparency accumulate in its thickness.

 The causes of destruction of the vitreous body can be: